 The artwork you create may be individual or collaborative.
 Artworks may be multidisciplinary (e.g., visual art, media art, performance, movement/dance, storytelling, music, etc.)

-Synchronous or Asynchronous (pre-recorded audio or video file)
+Live or asynchronous (pre-recorded video or audio file)

 Up to 20 minutes